 During the 70th anniversary commemorations in 2014, the Chancellor of the Exchequer announced that some of the money received by the government from LIBOR fines would be made available to Veterans of the D-Day Landings wishing to pay their respects in Normandy on the 6th of June.

 D-Day Revisited has consequently been appointed by Her Majesty’s Treasury to establish and operate a system through which veterans of the Normandy Campaign (6th June – 25th August 1944) can receive funding to assist with the travel and accommodation costs of visiting France to commemorate future anniversaries leading up to and including the 75th in June 2019.
+This has since been extended to include pilgrimages planned for 2020.

 Veteran groups in the UK and individual British veterans are invited to apply for LIBOR funding if they are planning a visit to Normandy.
 Veteran applicants are asked to declare if they are travelling with a companion or carer and applications are generally limited to a veteran plus one.
 In special circumstances we understand a third person may be required for extra assistance and this will be considered on a case by case basis.